 The Australian Rugby Union extended its congratulations to McInnes Wilson Lawyers Brisbane City for their 37-26 win over Property Club Perth Spirit at Ballymore Stadium yesterday, taking out the inaugural Buildcorp National Rugby Championship.

-Brisbane City notched five tries to four to seal the win in front of the 7,889-strong home crowd at Ballymore Stadium.
+Brisbane City notched five tries to four to seal the win in front of the 7,889-strong home crowd.

 Throughout the season, Brisbane City displayed their dominance, winning six of eight encounters during the first-ever Buildcorp NRC season, finishing third on the ladder, just one point behind the CSU NSW Country Eagles.

 Last night’s Final was the second time this year that the two teams have met, after Brisbane City narrowly defeated Perth Spirit in Round Two (26-21) at the University of WA, Perth.